Evernew998/typingPractice/README.md

 2. Select the total number of words to type in a single practice session by clicking on a number in the total number of words section at the bottom middle of the screen.
 3. Type the random words that you see above the typing area.
 If you spell a letter correctly, the corresponding letter will turn green.
 If you spell it incorrectly, then it will turn red.
 4. After you finish typing all the words, Typing Practice will calculate your gross words per minute, typing accuracy, and adjusted typing speed.
 To know more about how we calculate these values, go to this link: https://www.typetolearn.app/knowledge-base/how-words-per-minute-and-accuracy-are-calculated/
-5. To reset everything, click the reset button in the middle of the screen or change the total number of words.
+5. To reset everything, click the reset button in the middle of the screen, or change the total number or the language of the random words.
 The reset button will only appear after you have finished typing all the random words.

 ## File content